December 10, 2021 by Lazer Brody

-For sure, it really hurts.
-Maybe you just now flunked your driving exam.
+For sure, falling off that horse really hurts.
+For someone else, it’s flunking a driving-license exam.
 Or maybe you just received a rejection letter from the school or job of your choice, or from the person you were hoping to settle down long-term with.
-Anyone hurts all over from a setback; that's natural and expected.
-Remember, we're flesh and blood.
+Anyone hurts all over from a setback; that’s natural and expected.
+Remember, we’re flesh and blood.
 Emuna – pure and simple faith – does not mean that we fake it and deny the pain!
-That's lying to ourselves and lying to G-d.
+That’s lying to ourselves and lying to G-d.

 Don’t let a setback get you down.
 You can’t have a comeback until you’ve had the setback.
 Don’t forget too that even the quarterback, halfback and the linebacker of the winning team are full of bruises and sore muscles.

-Take five minutes and ponder the following five points – one point per minute.
-They'll put you back on your feet and give you the motivation and power to make your own fantastic comeback.
+These 5 points will put us back on our feet and give us the motivation and power to make our own fantastic comeback:

-- Only doers fail.
 People who drive sometimes get traffic tickets.
-People who don't drive don't ever make wrong turns.
-Wouldn't it be ridiculous if an elderly person bragged that he never committed a traffic violation, if he never drove a car?
+Those who don’t drive don’t ever make wrong turns.
+Wouldn’t it be ridiculous if an elderly person bragged that he never committed a traffic violation, if he never drove a car?
 The first consolation of a setback is the knowledge that you are a doer.

-- Setbacks teach, and usually trigger a stronger second effort.
 Failure guards us against complacency and arrogance.
 When we fail, we realize that we need to improve.
 Oftentimes, a second effort is far superior to even a best first effort.
-Don't be angry with yourself; just try harder.
-Failure is like your soccer team losing a goal – the other team may have scored a point, but the game's not over!
+Don’t be angry with yourself; just try harder.
+Failure is like your soccer team losing a goal – the other team may have scored a point, but the game’s not over!
 A setback helps us try harder and reach higher, thereby enabling us to fulfill a higher level of our potential.
-And, if you've failed that driving test, it simply means that with a few more lessons and additional practice, you'll be a much better driver on the road, for your own safety and for the safety of everyone else on the road.
+And, if you’ve failed that driving test, it simply means that with a few more lessons and additional practice, you’ll be a much better driver on the road.
+The additional experience is important for your own safety and for the safety of everyone else on the road.